dianabeatriztinoco/dianabeatriztinoco/README.md

-I am a software engineer in training!
+I'm a software engineer in training!
 When I'm not coding I'm doing yoga or playing in a brass band.

 I am looking to collaborate/learn more about microfinancing third world countries and how we can use technology to facilatate it.